deatrich/doc-with-pandoc-markdown/setup-files.md

 that only modifications that impact the document style are used; any other kind of modification will be ignored by Pandoc.

-The provided 'custom-reference.docx' file was modified directly; here are the modifications made:
+The provided 'custom-reference.docx' file was modified directly.
+Here are the instructions for unpacking the docx file, modifying the styles, and re-zipping the reference file:

 ```console
 // Start by unzipping the file so that you can access 'styles.xml'